appsdesh/sharedsignals/openid-caep-interoperability-profile-1_0.md

 generate any allowable value of this field

 `credential_type`
 : Receivers MUST interpret all allowable values of this field.
 Transmitters MAY generate any allowable value of this field

+`reason_admin`
+: Transmitters MUST populate this value with a non-empty string

+## Device Compliance Change

+In order to support notifying and responding to changes in device compliance status, implementations MUST support the event type `device-compliance-change`.
+This event is used to signal that a device's adherence to a set of security or organizational compliance policies has changed. implementations MUST support the following field values:

+`previous_status`
+: Receivers MUST interpret all allowable values of this field.
+Transmitters MAY generate any allowable value of this field

+`current_status`
+: Receivers MUST interpret all allowable values of this field.
+Transmitters MAY generate any allowable value of this field